-We first measured the genome-wide distribution (measured by the Lewontin-Krakaeur statistic) of genetic differentiation and the neutral expectation to investigate any departure from neutrality.
-The Lewontin-Krakaeur statistic was measured for each locus with LK=(d-1)(K-1)Fst/Fst, where d=2 is the number of populations and K=2 is number of alleles.
-We then fitted a Generalized Extreme Value Distribution using the Broyden-Fletcher-Goldfarb-Shanno algorithm to visualize highly differentiated loci between populations.

-The use of several independent methods is recommended to improve accuracy of outlier loci detection (de Villemereuil et al. 2014).
+The use of several independent methods is often recommended to improve accuracy of outlier loci detection (Pérez-Figueroa et al. 2010, de Villemereuil et al. 2014).
 Each method is differently impacted by the genetic structure and/or demographic history of the study species, which is usually unknown, leading to frequent inconsistencies across methods (Gagnaire et al. 2015).
-To cope with these problems, outlier loci were detected using two different methods.
-First, BAYESCAN, which implements a method developed by Foll and Gaggiotti (2008), is a Bayesian method that uses a logistic regression model to estimate directly the posterior probability that a given locus is under selection.
-Briefly, locus population FST values are decomposed as a linear combination of a locus specific component α and a population specific component β.
-A locus is assumed to be under selection when α is necessary to explain the observed pattern of diversity.
-For each locus, a reversible jump MCMC explores two alternative models (with or without α) and estimates their relative posterior probabilities.
+To cope with these problems, outlier loci were detected using four different methods.
+First, BAYESCAN (Foll and Gaggiotti 2008) is a Bayesian method that uses a logistic regression model to estimate directly the posterior probability that a given locus is under selection.
 We used default parameter values in our analyses to detect outliers among the clusters previously identified.
-The second approach used was the one developed by Duforet-Frebourg et al. (2014) and implemented in the R package PCAdapt (Luu et al. 2016).
-Briefly, it is based on a hierarchical model where population structure is first depicted using K factors.
-No a priori on the genetic structure (and thus, no clustering) is here required in advance.
+The second approach (Duforet-Frebourg et al. 2014) implemented in the R package PCAdapt (Luu et al. 2016) is based on a hierarchical model where population structure is first depicted using K factors.
+No a priori on the genetic structure (and thus, no clustering) is required in advance.
 Loci that are atypically related to population structure, measured by the K factors, are identified as outliers.
-For each value of K (ranging from 1 to 10), 10 replicate chains of 150,000 Monte Carlo Markov Chain iterations were performed and we discarded the first 5,000 iterations as burn-in.
-PCA, Structure, and Treemix analyses were repeated on sub-datasets including 1) only outlier loci (i.e. 14 loci), and 2) only non-outlier loci (i.e. 272 loci).
-Identical parameters as described above were used.
+For each value of K (ranging from one to ten), ten replicate chains of 150,000 Monte Carlo Markov Chain iterations were performed and we discarded the first 5,000 iterations as burn-in.
+The third approach uses the estimated co-ancestry matrix to compute an extension of the original Lewontin and Krakaeur statistic that account for the history of populations under a model of pure drift (Bonhomme et al. 2010).
+Finally we used the custom simulation test described in Fraïsse et al. (2014).
+The idea of this test is to use simulations of the best-supported demographic model to obtain the neutral envelope of the joint distribution of pairwise FST in a four-population analysis.
+This test uses the fact that it is easy to have false positives in each of two pairwise comparisons but that outliers in both comparisons, against the genome-wide structure, are more likely to be true positives.
+Roux et al. (2016) found that an Isolation-with-Migration (IM) model fitted the seahorse data well and that more parameterized models did not improve the fit.
+These authors also found that the time of divergence (Tsplit) was very similar in each pairwise comparison.
+We therefore used a four-population IM model with the population sizes and migration rates inferred by Roux et al. (2016) on the transcriptome data of Romiguier et al. (2014).
+The two latter tests are very similar in their spirit, although one use a simple history of divergence with drift and the other intend to explore more complex demographic histories.
+They were here used to identify parallel SNPs that provide a grouping of populations that goes against the genome-wide trend.

-We tested for genotype discordance among loci in an admixed sample by conducting a genomic cline analysis, using Barton’s concordance method as described in Macholán et al. (2011).
-Basically, the method fits a quadratic function to the relationship between a single locus hybrid index (0 or 1 if homozygous, 0.5 if heterozygous) and the genome-wide hybrid index.
+Genotype discordance among loci in admixed samples (i.e. genomic cline analysis) was tested using Barton’s concordance method as described in Macholán et al. (2011).
+The method fits a quadratic function to the relationship between a single locus hybrid index (0 or 1 if homozygous, 0.5 if heterozygous) and the genome-wide hybrid index.
 The function parameters measure the deviation from x = y (i.e. the expectation of homogeneous genome-wide introgression) as a function of the expected heterozygosity.
-More than testing for the deviation from the diagonal, our aim here was instead to compare genomic clines (i.e. regression curves) between geographic samples.
-The reason was that discordance was observed in one population and not others.
+Instead of testing the deviation from the diagonal, our aim was to compare genomic clines (i.e. regression curves) between geographic samples, as discordance was observed in one population and not others.